 6. You aren’t sharing a room

-My parents have been married 40+ years and always said vacations away from your kids should be investments in your marriage.
+Vacations away from your kids should be investments in your relationship.
 Sharing a room can be tempting from a budget-standpoint, but let’s be real.
 You want to be able to go to the bathroom, take a nap, or walk around naked in privacy without putting another couple out.

 7. You feel comfortable around them